-The following charts will help you match the brand sizes to your usual size.
+The following chart will help you match the brand sizes to your usual size.
 Follow our easy guide to find your best-ever fitting jeans.

 At Trilogy we understand how hard it can be to find the perfect pair of jeans which is why we have created this easy, practical measuring guide take the guesswork out of choosing the right size and ordering jeans online.

 2. Inseam.
-To decipher the perfect length – measure from the crotch seam to the ankle hem.
+To decipher the perfect length – measure from the crotch seam to ankle hem.

-When shopping online for jeans you can use these numbers to compare against that particular brand's sizing and measurements.
+When shopping online for jeans - use these numbers to compare against a brand's sizing and measurements.

-Sizing for jeans can vary greatly among different brands, styles and fabrications so remember to check Trilogy's notes on sizing and fit in the product pages before buying.
-We've noted where the sizing is generous, true to size or close-fitting wherever possible.
+Sizing for jeans can vary greatly among brands, denim fits, and fabrications so remember to check Trilogy's notes on sizing and fit in the product pages before buying.
+We have noted where the sizing is generous, true to size, or close-fitting wherever possible.

 At Trilogy we know the most important part of choosing a pair of jeans is the fit which is why we've asked our experienced style advisors their top tips to achieve the desired fit:

 Watch the waistband: Make sure the jeans are snug and hugging the waist but not too tight that the jeans are cutting into you.
 Walk around in your jeans and sit down in them to make sure the fit is comfortable to move around in.
 If you find the jeans are sagging at the waistband, or you keep having to pull them up, then you probably need to go down a size.
 A good measure is to see if you can fit a hand down the waistband at the back of your jeans, if you can do this the jeans might be too big for you and you may want to try a size down.

 On the thighs: Check the crotch of the jeans is snug and not hanging down with too much loose fabric.
 You should also check the bum, back pockets and front pocket area to see if they are too tight or wrinkling because they are too loose.